zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-samples-procedure.md

 In the filter box, search for "Azure Portal SDK".
 You can use `Shift + Space` to mark it as a favorite site.

-Make changes to the sample that best fits the needs of the development project, then refresh the portal to view the changes.
+Make changes to the sample that best fits the needs of the development project, then refresh the Portal to view the changes.